team6036/peninsulaportal/README.md

 </div>

 ## Capabilities
-- Connection to `localhost:5810` with NT4
+- Connection to specified ip with port `5810` with NT4
 - Paneled visualization of NetworkTable values
-    - Table/Topic browsing and built in tools
+    - Table/Topic browsing
+    - Graphing of numerical and discrete topics
+    - Odometry 2D/3D displaying

 ## Pages and Tools